sebklang/gloss-to-lang/README.md

 Required language features are entered in the `bin/languages.json` file.
 Each root is assigned a paradigm, which indicates how a word is inflected.
 This can include irregular inflection, as shown in the example.
 If the language uses different inflection in different locations of a sentence, it is recommended to use in-gloss cases.

 The program requires two command-line arguments as strings:
+1. The JSON file path (called `languages.json` by default) containing language information.
-1. The language to translate into, as specified in languages.json.
+2. The language to translate into, as specified in languages.json.
-2. The gloss to translate.
+3. The gloss to translate.

 As for the structure of languages.json: The top level is a map of languages.
 Every language in languages.json is itself a map that must contain two keys: "paradigms" and "roots".
 Paradigms are maps from the relevant gloss identifier to the conlang translation.
 Roots are lists of three strings, in the order of: in-language root name, then identifier (name used in gloss), and finally the assigned paradigm.